 Market Risk.
-The trading price of equity securities, fixed income securities, commodities and other instruments fluctuates in response to a variety of factors.
+The trading price of securities owned by the Fund fluctuates in response to a variety of factors, sometimes rapidly or unpredictably.
 These factors include events impacting the entire market or specific market segments, such as political, market and economic developments, as well as events that impact specific issuers.
-The Net Asset Value of the Fund, like security and commodity prices generally, will fluctuate within a wide range in response to these and other factors.
+The Net Asset Value of the Fund, like security prices generally, will fluctuate within a wide range in response to these and other factors.
 Possible continuing market turbulence may have an adverse effect on the Fund's performance.
 As a result, an investor could lose the value of its investment over short or even long periods.

-Mid and Large Capitalisation Investing Risk.
+Mid and Large Capitalisation Investing.
 The Fund may invest a relatively large percentage of its assets in the securities of mid and large capitalisation companies.
 The securities of mid-capitalisation companies may be subject to more unpredictable price changes than securities of larger companies or the market as a whole.
 The securities of large-capitalisation companies may be relatively mature compared to smaller companies and therefore subject to slower growth during times of economic expansion.